What Is Crazing in Ceramics and How To Prevent It!

 I will go over what is Crazing in Ceramics and how to prevent it.
 Have you ever seen small or large thin cracks in your pottery glaze and wondered how they got there?
 Well, these cracks are called Crazing, and they are a sign that your glaze is not expanding and contracting with your clay.

 Crazing Is a Network of Hairline Cracks in The Glaze of Your Pottery.
 These Cracks Appear After Firing, And They Occur When the Thermal Expansion of Your Glaze Is Not High or Low Enough for Your Clay Body.
-Applying A Thinner Coat of Glaze and Cooling Your Piece More Slowly Are a Couple Of Ways To Prevent Crazing.
+Applying A Thinner Coat of Glaze and Cooling Your Piece More Slowly Are Two Ways To Prevent Crazing.

 So, let’s get into the details of Crazing.
 I’ll help you understand why it happens in simple terms and give you some tips to prevent it in your pottery projects.
 So, let’s get started!